 Record 2.5m off work with long-term sickness as unemployment rises again

-Rate of UK unemployment rose to 3.9 per cent in the three months to March, up from 3.8% in the previous quarter, the ONS.
+Mental health problems among young people and a rise in post viral fatigue is driving increase

-The number of Britons not working due to long-term sickness has hit a record high as unemployment continues to rise.
+The number of Britons not working due to long-term sickness has hit a record high, with the increase driven by a rise in mental health problems among young people and a rise in back and neck pain.

-Official figures from the Office for National Statistics show more than 2.5million people were not working because of health problems.
+Official figures from the Office for National Statistics (ONS) show more than 2.5 million people were not working because of health problems.

+There has been an increase in people suffering from post viral fatigue, according to the ONS, which could be reflecting the impact of long Covid on the population.
+The rise in back and neck problems could be due to home working, the ONS added.

+Darren Morgan, director of economic statistics, said: “Since the onset of the pandemic there are well over 400,000 people outside of the labour market due to ill health.
+That means we are now at a record level.”

 It came as the rate of UK unemployment rose to 3.9 per cent in the three months to March, up from 3.8 per cent in the previous quarter.